The popularity of Salesforce is evident in the increasing user base, enhanced customer experience, better sales cycles, and customizability.

 Use Case 5: Correlate Data between Salesforce and External Systems

 As you might have already guessed, the possibilities are endless.
-So keeping them in mind, we move forward with the ways in which Salesforce integrations can be implemented.
+So keeping them in mind, we move forward with how Salesforce integrations can be implemented.

-The way Salesforce categorizes integrations with other 3rd party applications is through ‘Inbound’ and ‘Outbound’ messages.
-Simply put, inbound implies data coming into Salesforce from another system, and outbound means data leaving Salesforce and being fed into an external system.
+Salesforce categorizes integrations with other 3rd-party applications through ‘Inbound’ and ‘Outbound’ messages.
+Inbound implies data coming into Salesforce from another system, and outbound means data leaving Salesforce and being fed into an external system.

 Outbound messages work on business logic integration.
 Here, Salesforce prepares and submits a request to send to an external system.
-The external system receives the request and sends an acknowledgment, but the request isn’t processed just yet.
-After processing the request, a callback is provided that contains the result of the initial request.
+The external system receives the request and sends an acknowledgment, but the request hasn’t been processed yet.
+After processing the request, a callback is provided with the result of the initial request.
 The result is then processed by Salesforce.

 For Inbound Salesforce integrations: